Lubsch/nixos-config/README.md

 ## Where state lingers on

 - Hibernation resume offset and swap size (see `flake.nix`)
+- User password
 - Wifi credentials
 - SSH keys (including git access)
 - Steam settings and Proton (run `, protonup` for install and updates)
-- Browser settings
+- Some website settings
-- User password
 - Password Manager (required for email)

 ## Todo that's not marked